Department of English

 - Individualized instruction

 All students study canonical works, newly appreciated texts, language, writing and literary theories, choosing points of emphasis for themselves.
-Majors take three seminars, limited to just 15 students each, and the Senior Colloquium, in which they pursue individual senior research.
+Majors take two seminars, limited to just 15 students each, and the Senior Colloquium, in which they pursue individual senior research.

 Learning by Doing